JavaScript: Loops — while Loop

 Note that arr.pop() effectively reduces the length of arr as the loop progresses and thus takes it closer and closer to the success of the condition arr.length !== 0.
 Without arr.pop(), we'd get an infinite loop.

-Recall that an infinite loop is one that runs forever and causes the current program to simply crash!
+Recall that an infinite loop is one that runs forever, since it's condition is always true, and ultimately causes the program to simply crash.

 Although the code above works perfectly, you'll often see one common convention used out there to check whether an array has elements remaining within it.